sc-forks/solidity-coverage/docs/faq.md

 If you include contracts that have fallback function in the list of files to instrument and attempt to `send` or `transfer` to them, the methods will throw because the instrumentation consumes more gas than these methods allow.
 See the `skipFiles` option in the
-README to exclude these files and [issue 118](https://github.com/sc-forks/solidity-coverage/issues/118) for a more detailed discussion of this problem.
+README to exclude these files and [issue 118](https://github.com/sc-forks/solidity-coverage/issues/118) for a more detailed discussion.
+This problem persists in v0.6.x even though the vm is set to emit free logs.
+(Under investigation).

 ### Running on windows